-Multi-zones of cognitive to fibre networks.
+Multi-zones of cognitive to fibre networks

 The Cognitive Radio Network (CRN) was developed to solve the problem of scares spectrum for the next generation networks.
 The Cognitive Radio over Fibre (CRoF) subnet uses fiber connections to avoid the interruption in CRN services due to spectrum unavailability.
 The contribution of this paper is to submit a scheme where the two networks CRN and CRoF coexist to form a new multi-zoned secondary network.
 At least one CRoF Base Station (BS) is placed in each zone as the wireless provider for the other CRN-BSs.
 CRoF-BSs control communication between different sectored zones.
 Certain criteria must be followed to form these zones according to the free available resources and the number of expected users.
 Opnet simulation results proved the multi-zoned network performance over known CRN applications in saving processing time and increasing the throughput.
 Major changes are presented to the management of the secondary networks to guarantee the continuity of the submitted services.

 Data provided are for informational purposes only.
 Although carefully collected, accuracy cannot be guaranteed.
 The impact factor represents a rough estimation of the journal's impact factor and does not reflect the actual current impact factor.
 Publisher conditions are provided by RoMEO.
 Differing provisions from the publisher's actual policy or licence agreement may be applicable.